RogueRope/docs/content/docs/faq/the-n-principles-of-rogue-rope.md

 ## Radical Self-responsibility

 Rogue Rope encourages the individual to discover, exercise and rely on his or her inner resources.
 We don’t care about your hangups, or politics.
-You’re mental state is also your responsibility you are what/who you are, and what you take.
+You’re mental state is also your responsibility you are what/who you are, and what you consume.

 ## Solutions before shame